FHP Wants You to “Arrive Alive” this Independence Day

 Preliminary data shows that eight people were killed in 897 crashes on Florida roads on July 4, 2016.
 On July 4, 2015, there were 14 fatalities and more than 900 crashes.
 FHP troopers will be conducting selective enforcement operations throughout the holiday weekend which target aggressive and impaired drivers statewide.

-The DHSMV offers the following driving safety tips for this year’s Fourth of July weekend:
+The FLHSMV offers the following driving safety tips for this year’s Fourth of July weekend:

 - Always buckle up.
 A seatbelt is your vehicle’s most important safety feature.